facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

                                       are converted to dicts / lists too.
                        _partial_: If True, return functools.partial wrapped method or object False by default.
 Configure per target.
+        :param _target_whitelist_: A target string, list of target strings, object returned by target_whitelist(), or
+                                   UNSAFE_ALLOW_ALL_TARGETS.
+Passing None
+                                   preserves legacy behavior unless a
+                                   target_whitelist() context is active.
         :param args: Optional positional parameters pass-through
         :param kwargs: Optional named parameters to override parameters in the config object.
 Parameters not present